CALLING ALL YOUNG PEMBROKESHIRE ARTISTS AND PERFORMERS!

 • Live in Pembrokeshire

-• Keen to pursue a career in visual or performing arts.
+• Keen to pursue a career in creative or performing arts.

 PRESS RELEASE FROM THEATR GWAUN – June 2025